Converge

 You can [diverge](https://docs.convergent.so/convergent/convergent-protocol-v1/diverge) your position at any time by fully paying off your debt.

-Why borrow with Convergent
+## Why borrow with Convergent

 Borrowing with Convergent is interest-free and capital-efficient.
 Instead of selling your SOL in exchange for liquid funds, Convergent allows you to lock up your SOL (maintain long SOL exposure and earn staking + MEV yield), borrow against the collateral to withdraw USV, and settle your loan later.

-Zero-interest Borrowing
+## Zero-interest Borrowing

 Unlike other systems (such as MakerDAO) that implement variable interest rates which need to be managed via governance, Convergent opts for a fully decentralized approach with direct feedback through one-off fees.
-The protocol offers zero-interest borrowing by charging one-time borrowing fees.
+The protocol offers zero-interest borrowing by charging one-time borrowing fees.&#x20;

-Customizable LTV
+## Customizable LTV

-Users have the flexibility to select any collateral ratio above 110% when opening a position based on their risk tolerance and investment timeframe.
 For instance, if a user holds a positive outlook on SOL and anticipates its value to appreciate, they might opt to open a position with a collateral ratio close to the minimum requirement (i.e. 120-150%).
 During periods of market volatility or downward price movement, users may prefer to open Positions with higher collateral ratios or top up collateral to their existing positions to avoid liquidations.